Fragtality/PilotsDeck/README.md

 It is only really needed if you have multiple StreamDeck Types in use.
 For Example, if you have only have a XL and all your Icons are already 144px: **just copy over the Images**!

 You can also add new Images for the "Sub-Images" selectable in the **Korry Button** Action.
 These are stored in the `\korry` Sub-Folder of the above mentioned Path.
-These use the following Sizes (also PNG Format, preferrably with transparent Background):
+These use the following Sizes (also PNG Format, preferably with transparent Background):
 - The "Standard" Size is 54x20 Pixel with no Suffix.
 - The "HQ" Size is 108x40 Pixel with a `@2x` Suffix.